 Τhe Department of Mathematics and Applied Mathematics offers several advanced undergraduate courses each year in English, provided there is an international audience.
 All graduate courses will be taught in English in the case of a non Greek-speaking audience.

-For the 2018-19 academic year, some of the following courses will be taught in English, depending on the audience of international students.
+For the 2021-22 academic year, the following courses will be taught in English, depending on the audience of international students.
 See Undergradute courses for the course descriptions.

 and the graduate level courses (Fall semester)